nasioman/cronjob-k8s-controller/README.md

 ### Overview
-Cronjob CR and controller that schedules native batchv1/cronjobs The API supports two version of tha API to experiment with K8s conversion webhooks.
+Cronjob CR and controller that schedules native batchv1/cronjobs.
+The API supports two versions of tha API to experiment with K8s conversion webhooks.

 The tutorial page: